A Brief History of Cloverdale Baptist Church

 The church purchased its first organ in memory of Janie Jones Stoner in 1945.
 In January 1949, plans were made to add a sanctuary to the existing building.
 The building was to be Gothic in style.
 The sanctuary, including the choir loft, was to seat 614 with an unfinished balcony.
-On the ground floor there would be a 6,000 square feet of floor space for a kitchen and a social hall.
+On the ground floor, there would be 6,000 square feet of floor space for a kitchen and a social hall.
 The existing building would be converted into classrooms and office space.
-The ground-breaking service was held on Sunday April 2, 1950.
+The ground-breaking service was held on Sunday, April 2, 1950.
 Dedication of the new building was held on March 11, 1951, not quite 13 months after the ground-breaking service.
 In the next few years, the church bought additional lots giving the church an extra 170 feet of frontage.
 A note burning ceremony for the sanctuary and renovation of the older buildings was held on August 29, 1965.
-Cloverdale started a mission church called, Valley Park Baptist on January 16, 1972 in the Spring Valley Community.
+Cloverdale started a mission church called, Valley Park Baptist on January 16, 1972, in the Spring Valley Community.

-The children’ building and the youth building were demolished to make room for a new modern educational wing as well as additional parking.
+The children’s building and the youth building were demolished to make room for a new modern educational wing as well as additional parking.
 On March 22, 1981, a ground-breaking ceremony was held for the new educational wing.
-In the late 1980’s, major renovations were made to the sanctuary.
-In 1991, renovations were completed in the educational wing providing the congregation with a much more modern and beautiful facility, complete with offices, pastor’s study, more library space, conference room, moving and expanding the Prayer Room and new classrooms and rest rooms.
-In 1995 the church became debt-free once again paying off $177,000 and celebrating with a note burning ceremony.
+In the late 1980s, major renovations were made to the sanctuary.
+In 1991, renovations were completed in the educational wing providing the congregation with a much more modern and beautiful facility, complete with offices, pastor’s study, more library space, conference room, moving and expanding the Prayer Room and new classrooms and restrooms.
+In 1995 the church became debt-free once again paying off $177,000 and celebrating with a note-burning ceremony.

-A major ministry of the church is the Cloverdale Preschool Academy that begin in 1985 with Ginger Andrews as its first principle.
+A major ministry of the church is the Cloverdale Preschool Academy that began in 1985 with Ginger Andrews as its first director.
 In 1977 Donna Berry became the Director and the roll reached 72.
-Sharmen Nall succeeded Donna Berry and has grown Cloverdale Preschool Academy to over 120 children.
+Sharman Nall succeeded Donna Berry and grew Cloverdale Preschool Academy to over 120 children.
 Following Sharman’s retirement in August 2020, Jana Edmundson became the Director of CPA.
 This year-round ministry continues to be one of the top preschools in the area.